tfrs1/preq/README.md

 ## Usage

-`preq` is meant to be used in synthesis with Git. `preq` determines many parameters from the working directory if it is also a Git repository.
+`preq` is meant to be used in synthesis with Git. `preq` determines many parameters from the working directory (or parents) if it is also a Git repository.
 Of course, all parameters can be explicitly defined if needed.

 For example, `preq` can find out the Git origin provider, the repository name, and the source branch for the `create` command.